farithadnan/PyUXS/README.md

 ## About PyUXS
 `PyUXS` (Python URLs Expander & Shortener) is a CLI tools for shortening or expanding URLs. `Shortener`, as the name suggests, is a service to help reduce the length of the URL so that it can be shared easily on other platform and as for `Expander`, is a service to expand the shortended URL, it also help user to determine whether the destination of a shortened URL is save or not to visit.

+`PyUXS` uses `"TinyURL", "Chilp.it", "Da.gd"` for its shortener services.
+This is because the API intergration for these shortener is way easier and doesn't require any `Key token` to use.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->